Open Up a World

 59%

-Reduction in SCS courses with DUPIXENT 100 mg/200 mg Q2W + SOC (n=236) vs placebo + SOC (n=114) (adjusted annualized total SCS courses in all patients: 0.35 [95% CI: 0.26,0.48] vs 0.86 [95% CI: 0.62, 1.20]) (VOYAGE, other secondary endpoint)
+reduction in SCS courses in children with EOS ≥150 cells/μL or FeNO ≥20 ppb through Year 1 with DUPIXENT 100 mg/200 mg Q2W + SOC (n=236) vs placebo + SOC (n=114) (adjusted annualized total SCS courses in all patients: 0.35 [95% CI: 0.26, 0.48] vs 0.86 [95% CI: 0.62, 1.20]) (secondary endpoint)1,2

 66%

-Reduction in SCS courses with DUPIXENT 100 mg/200 mg Q2W + SOC (n=175) vs placebo + SOC (n=84) (adjusted annualized total SCS courses in all patients: 0.27 [95% CI: 0.19, 0.40] vs 0.81 [95% CI: 0.56, 1.15]) (VOYAGE, other secondary endpoint)
+reduction in SCS courses in children with EOS ≥300 cells/μL through Year 1 with DUPIXENT 100 mg/200 mg Q2W + SOC (n=175) vs placebo + SOC (n=84) (adjusted annualized total SCS courses in all patients: 0.27 [95% CI: 0.19, 0.40] vs 0.81 [95% CI: 0.56, 1.15]) (secondary endpoint)1,2

 EOS ≥150 cells/μL or FeNO ≥20 ppb